 Jennifer A. Duggins, IACCP®, CRCP®, is assistant director and co-head of the Private Funds Unit within the SEC’s Division of Examinations.
 Duggins is also an adjunct professor in Fordham Law School’s MSL Compliance Program, where she currently teaches Introduction to Corporate Compliance.
 Prior to joining the SEC, she was a director in regulatory risk consulting within the advisory practice of KPMG; senior vice president and CCO of Chilton Investment Company; and vice president, legal and compliance at Andor Capital Management.
 Duggins earned a B.A. in history from New York University and a M.S. in human resource management from Sacred Heart University John F. Welch College of Business.

-Ivy Wafford Duke is the chief compliance officer for National Real Estate Advisors, LLC, an SEC-registered investment adviser located in Washington, D.C., that specializes in build-to-core, developing and owning large-scale, urban commercial and multifamily real estate projects for its institutional client accounts.
-She began her investment management career at Drinker Biddle & Reath LLP, then joined Calvert Investments, Inc. where she last served as vice president and acting general counsel.
-She also served as counsel in the Investment Management Group at Seward & Kissel LLP.
+Ivy Wafford Duke is general counsel at ImpactAssets, a nonprofit financial services firm that facilitates impact investing through donor advised funds and other philanthropic and impact investing options.
+She began her investment management career as an associate at Drinker Biddle & Reath LLP and law clerk at Philadelphia Electric Company.
+She then joined Calvert Investments, Inc. where she last served as vice president and deputy general counsel.
+Duke also served as counsel in the Investment Management Group at Seward & Kissel LLP and most recently as chief compliance officer for National Real Estate Advisors, LLC.
 She holds an LL.M. in Securities and Financial Regulation from Georgetown University Law Center, and a J.D. and B.A. from the University of Virginia.

 Jennifer Eller is a principal in Groom Law Group’s Fiduciary and Retirement Services practice.
 She advises financial institutions on the design and delivery of products and services to the retirement plan marketplace and advises large corporate and public plan sponsors on all aspects of ERISA fiduciary compliance.
 She holds a B.A., magna cum laude, from Avila College and a J.D., cum laude, from Georgetown University Law Center.